My mom was raised a Catholic. So initially, I was too.

 Wafers & Juice

 I may have been young, but I was never attached to a single one of those churches.
-All I remember was fighting to stay awake during sermons, hoping it was a Sunday that the wafers and juice would be passed around.
-That, at least, broke up the monotony.
+All I remember was fighting to stay awake during sermons, hoping it was a Sunday that the wafers and juice would be passed around because at least that broke up the monotony.
 I liked the singing, but not enough to make me like the church.
 And Sunday school?
 I know the teachers meant well, but I learned next to nothing about Jesus and God that I could carry with me through those tough teenage years ahead.
 And I could never be sure which was worse–suffering through a sermon, or suffering through a class with my unruly peers.

 Burn in Hell